Dimension-agnostic inference using cross U-statistics: One-sample mean testing

-Here we are interested in a one-tailed $p$-value as we tend to observe a positive value of $T_{\text{mean}}$ under the alternative. $p$-values for other statistics introduced later in this paper can be similarly defined. \end{itemize} \end{remark} Having characterized the limiting null distribution of $T_{\text{mean}}$, we next turn our attention to the power of the test based on $T_{\text{mean}}$.
+Above, we defined a one-tailed $p$-value as we tend to observe a positive value of $T_{\mathrm{mean}}$ under the alternative. $p$-values for other statistics introduced later in this paper can be similarly defined. \item The tests can be inverted to form dimension-agnostic confidence sets for $\mu$ (Appendix~\ref{Section: Dimension-agnostic confidence set}). \end{itemize} \end{remark} Having characterized the limiting null distribution of $T_{\mathrm{mean}}$, we next turn our attention to power.